v-for-vincent/frogblog/_src/posts/2016-07-20-minimax-in-lazy-racket.md

 With Racket, you get fantastic language interop.
 You use different languages, all implemented in Racket, for different tasks and you can combine them.
 And you don't need some gruesome foreign function interface.
-Hell, you can even use the debugger on all of these languages, because they expand to Racket.
+You get the exact syntax you want, but in the end it's all Racket.

 I'm still new to the language, but really realizing this has made it my favourite language.
 I'm going to be writing a lot more of it in the future.